harness/developer-hub/release-notes/delegate.md

 #### Hotfix

-- Implemented the inclusion of a default tag in the Auto Scaling Group (ASG) for the Name key, with the tag value set to match the ASG name.
-This tag is automatically propagated upon instance launch.
-This enhancement is particularly beneficial for customers who manage metrics reliant on instance names.
+- A default tag is now included in the Auto Scaling Group (ASG) for the Name key.
+The tag value is set to match the ASG name and is automatically propagated upon instance launch.
+This feature is especially useful if you rely on instance names for managing metrics.
 (CDS-84681)

 ## October 2023